 How many International students attend JBU?

-JBU students come from over 40 US states and between 40 and 45 different nations.
+JBU students come from over 40 US states and more than 40 different nations.
 Over 150 International students attend JBU in the undergraduate division.
 Approximately 20% of JBU students grew up overseas.

 How many students attend JBU?